CrunchyData/pgmonitor/hugo/content/changelog/v5_upgrade/_index.md

 | pgmonitor-pg##-extras          | Crunchy-optimized configurations for postgres_exporter.
 Note that each major version of PostgreSQL has its own extras package (pgmonitor-pg13-extras, pgmonitor-pg14-extras, etc) |
 | postgres_exporter              | Base package for postgres_exporter                                        |

-Note that the pgbouncer_fdw is no longer required to monitor PgBouncer but it still can be used with sql_exporter if desired.
-If it is not needed, that package can be removed as well.
-Note that it is also an extension within the database and can be removed as follows.
+Note that the pgbouncer_fdw is no longer required to monitor PgBouncer but it can still be used with sql_exporter if desired.
 Per previous instructions, it was usually only installed on the global database.
+The extension can be removed as follows if it's not needed.
 ```
 DROP EXTENSION pgbouncer_fdw;
 ```